aaronsherwood/liveCoding/flok.md

 Do the following on the command line:

-`sudo npm i -g flok-repl@0.4.5`
+`sudo npm i -g flok-repl@0.4.5 flok-web@0.4.4`

 Then try the following to test if install happened properly.
-It should print out th eflok version you installed:
+It should print out the flok version you installed:

 `flok-repl -V`